 Sterling Inspired 2

-This art project, which is inspired by the works of Justin Sterling, a Black artist who currently has an art installation at the San Diego Museum of Art in Balboa Park.
-Create the project at home, then visit Sterling's exhibit, Chapel of the Rocks, before it closes on Feb.
-12. Local art teacher Alyssa Navapanich creates the illusion of stained glass using colored tissue paper and contact paper.
+This art project is inspired by the works of Justin Sterling, a Black artist who had an art installation at the San Diego Museum of Art in Balboa Park in 2023 called Chapel of the Rocks.
+Local art teacher Alyssa Navapanich creates the illusion of stained glass using colored tissue paper and contact paper.
 Getting to know the works of Black artists is a wonderful way to honor Black History Month.

 SUPPLIES